 He left his carriage and made his way to the one containing the honorable guest.
 The duke warmly welcomed him, so Huskisson opened the carriage door to shake his hand.
 Unfortunately, at the same time, a locomotive called Rocket was approaching on the parallel track.
 Huskisson heard people shouting warnings to him and panicked.

 Sadly, he was a notoriously clumsy man made even slower by a recent surgery.
 Huskisson slipped while attempting to scramble into the Prime Minister’s carriage as the door he was climbing on swung open in front of the train.
 His extended leg fell across the track and was run over by the oncoming locomotive.
 After the accident, Huskisson was taken to the vicarage at Eccles where he was attended by a surgeon, but alas, he died from his injuries.
-He was the first railway fatality in Great Britain.
+He was the first fatality to be caused by a locomotive in Great Britain.

 Huskisson was laid to rest in Saint James Cemetery and a magnificent tomb, designed by John Foster, was erected after being paid for by public subscription.
 The mausoleum originally contained a marble statue of Huskisson that was carved by the Liverpool-born and nationally acclaimed sculptor, John Gibson, but it was removed in 1968 and rehoused in the Walker Art Gallery.
 There are several other copies of this statue and a number of stories relating to them.